Moni900-code/Automq_basic/lab1_basics/README.md

    ```

    - The consumer script reads messages from `test-topic`, calculates latency for each message, and computes the average latency after receiving 100 messages.
 Using `cat` ensures the script is created correctly.
+   - The `consumer.py` script receives messages from the same `test-topic` by subscribing to it.
+   - As a Kafka consumer, it uses a **group ID** (`group_id='test1-monitor'`), which allows the Kafka broker to distribute messages across partitions accordingly.
+   - A consumer only receives messages from the topics it has subscribed to, just like a **subscriber** in the Pub/Sub model.

 4. **Verify Scripts**